ashawkey/q10r/README.md

 * radio
 * matrix

-To embed a video, you could use either a public website link, or a path to a local video under `./static`.
+You can embed images or videos in your question, by providing a public link or a local path under `./static`.

 ### Deploy